olivicmic/lal/README.md

 lal.byteFormat(*bytes*, *decimals*);

 lal.byteFormat();
-// Will return a string: '0 Byte'
+// Will return a string: '0 Bytes'

 lal.byteFormat(56739,1);
 // Will return a string: '56.7 KB'